 Universal Orlando has released full details of the Wizarding World of Harry Potter, due to open at Islands of Adventure in Spring 2010.

 An online webcast revealed details of the land, based on J.K.
-Rowling's hugely popular books and the movies inspired by them, as well as a number of photos (viewable in this gallery) and two videos (embedded below).
+Rowling's hugely popular books and the movies inspired by them, as well as a number of photos and two videos (embedded below).
 No specific opening date was announced, although Universal is likely to be targeting the Memorial Day weekend at the end of May.